JonesKwameOsei/AWScloud-S3-Bucket-Operation-with-AWS-CLI/README.md

 aws s3api list-buckets | jq -r '.Buckets | sort_by(.CreationDate) | reverse | .[0:5] | .[] | .Name'
 echo "..."
 ```
-Scripts are executed successfully and the scripts returned a liat of 4 buckets:
+Scripts are executed successfully and the scripts returned a liat of 4 buckets:<p>
 ![image](https://github.com/JonesKwameOsei/AWSCloud/assets/81886509/fa39e236-771d-42c6-b3ef-63f002321523)<p>

 2. Sometimes, we may need to get data from only the newest created bucket.
 In such circunstance, we will run: